ryan-mcclue/unsw/comp4920/ass2.md

 How might fairness, accountability, and transparency be achieved collectively by an auto- mated decision - that is - by a decision outputted by an AI?
 In your answer, compare and contrast a causal account of explanation with at least one other account of explanation.
-Make explicit reference to the 'assigned-reading.pdf' I have attached.
+Make explicit reference to the attached file.
-Also make references to these which are referenced in 'assigned-reading.pdf':
+Also make references to these which are referenced in the attached file.
 - Solon Barocas, Andrew D Selbst, and Manish Raghavan.
 2020.
 The hidden assumptions behind counterfactual explanations and principal reasons.
 In Proceedings of the 2020 conference on fairness, accountability, and transparency.
 80–89.
 - Helen Beebee.
 2016.
 Hume and the Problem of Causation.
 Oxford Handbooks.
 - John Brunero.
 2013.
 Reasons as explanations.
 Philosophical Studies 165 (2013), 805–824.